 The health benefits of soy milk are controversial, in part because (like milk) soy is a common food allergen.
 However, it is generally accepted that soy milk is a healthy alternative to cow's milk and many believe that soy milk is healthier than dairy milk.

-Fat, Cholesterol & Protein in Soy Milk vs. Cow's Milk
+Fat, Cholesterol and Protein in Soy Milk vs. Cow's Milk

 In large part due to the milk industry's ad campaigns about how healthy milk is, many people wrongly assume that all milk is healthy.
 However, only low-fat and fat-free milk are accepted as 'healthy' by the medical community.